bladeszasza/TMNTCrisisSolving/docs/INTEGRATIONS.md

 # Integration Guide

-This guide provides essential information for integrating with or extending the Natural Conversation Test Suite.
+This guide provides information for integrating with or extending the Natural Conversation Test Suite.

 ## AI Service Integration